San Rafael Housing Element Process

 More than five decades ago, the State legislature declared that providing safe, decent housing for all Californians was a matter of vital statewide importance.
 Since 1969, each city and county in the state has been required to prepare a Housing Element showing how the community will help achieve this goal.
 The Housing Element is part of the General Plan, the policy document guiding our long-term growth and development.
 The Element presents the City’s strategy for meeting its housing needs and addressing local housing issues such as high costs, lack of supply, overcrowding, and homelessness.

-San Rafael’s existing Housing Element was adopted in January 2015.
 The State of California requires a comprehensive update every eight years to respond to changing demographics, market conditions, and new State laws.
-All 101 cities and nine counties in the San Francisco Bay Area must adopt updated Housing Elements by January 2023.
-The new Element will guide housing decisions through 2031.
+All 101 cities and nine counties in the San Francisco Bay Area must adopt updated Housing Elements that will guide housing decisions through 2031.

 Subscribe for Updates on Housing, City Planning, Residential and Commercial Development